 The people referred to, who will produce the fruit God desires, are the Gentiles in and of the forthcoming Church Age.
 But this rejection of God’s chosen people, Israel, is only for a time because theocratic Israel will be restored, once again becoming central in God’s plan, when Christ sets up His Millennial Kingdom in the future (which is at the conclusion of the Church Age we presently live in).
 Such is spoken of clearly and in detail in Romans 11:25.
 Conclusively on this point of the judicial and civil law of the OT:

-The Theonomist, in his clumsy hermeneutic (which is the science of interpreting a historical document), fails to make this distinction and imports not only the moral law, but the civil and judicial law (again which pertains only to Israel) into the NT era—as if it is pertinent in civil law construction!
-This is a huge theological error in their thinking and should be roundly rejected by Christian public servants and citizens alike!
-Such thinking has no theological merit, let alone practical application in a First Amendment, bound composite society.
+The Theonomist, in his clumsy hermeneutic (the science of interpreting a historical document), fails to make this distinction and imports not only the moral law, but also the civil and judicial law (again which pertains only to Israel) into the NT era— as if it is pertinent in civil law construction!
+This is a huge theological error in his thinking and should be roundly rejected by Christian public servants and citizens alike!
+Such thinking has no theological merit, let alone practical application in a composite society bound by the First Amendment.

 The Christian public servant can confidently reason that those aspects of the OT law are applicable only to theocratic ancient Israel and not repeated nor mentioned in the NT by Jesus or His apostles.
 In fact, as we have discovered, Jesus Himself states that they have been done away!
 (Cf. Matthew 21:43.)

 Today, the Church is God’s chosen representative body on the earth, not Israel.
-1 Peter 2:9–10 makes this abundantly clear, wherein the same language used to describe Israel in the OT, Deuteronomy 7:6, is quoted by the Apostle Peter and prescribed to the Church.
+First Peter 2:9–10 makes this abundantly clear, wherein the same language used to describe Israel in the OT, Deuteronomy 7:6, is quoted by the Apostle Peter and prescribed to the Church.